lulujordanna/data-structures/week10/README.md

 ```

 ### Sensor - SQL
 As the Sensor data also uses a SQL database the process and Javascript was similar to the AA Meetings.
-I currently have
+I currently have a query which prints everything from the sensorData table.
+Ultimately the temperature needs to be aggregated by hour of each day but querying the data this way felt the most applicable then grouping by value or count.

 ```javascript
 var sensorOutput = [];